EllieChen-Git/frontend-pricing-portal-ERN/README.md

 ### Features

-**1. Image Annotation** - Users are able to tag certain features of an image using one or more tags.
+**1. Image Annotation** - Users can tag certain features of an image using one or more tags.
 The data will automatically be saved to the database every time a user modifies a tag.
-The users are able to indicate when the annotation of an image is finished through saving the amended image (all the tags are placed).
-After submitting the image, the users are not be able to modify their tags.
+The users can indicate when the annotation of an image is finished by saving the amended image (all the tags are placed).
+After submitting the image, the users are not able to modify their tags.

-**2. Basic Tag Management** - Users are able to create and delete tags for image annotation.
+**2. Basic Tag Management** - Users can create and delete tags for image annotation.
 Tags are globally accessible to users across the system.

 **3. Role-based authentication** - Users have access to different elements of the application based on their roles (admin or regular users) and basic Access Control Lists (ACLs).

-**4. Annotation Review** - Users are able to review annotation results, and decide to either approve or reject annotations (If an annotation is rejected, it will be sent back to users for re-annotation).
+**4. Annotation Review** - Users can review annotation results, and decide to either approve or reject annotations (If an annotation is rejected, it will be sent back to users for re-annotation).

-**6. Basic Image Metadata Management** - Users are able to add metadata to the image annotation through manually adding key and value pairs.
+**6. Basic Image Metadata Management** - Users can add metadata to the image annotation through manually adding key and value pairs.

 ---